batect/batect/docs/content/config/Containers.md

 Three formats are supported:

-* `local:container` format
+* `local:container` or `local:container/protocol` format

-    For example, `1234:5678` will make port 5678 inside the container available on the host machine at port 1234.
+    For example, `1234:5678` or `1234:5678/tcp` will make TCP port 5678 inside the container available on the host machine at TCP port 1234, and
+    `1234:5678/udp` will make UDP port 5678 inside the container available on the host machine at UDP port 1234.

-* `local_from-local_to:container_from:container-to` format
+* `local_from-local_to:container_from:container-to` or `local_from-local_to:container_from:container-to/protocol` format

-    For example, `1000-1001:2025-2026` will make port 2025 inside the container available on the host machine at port 1000, and port 2026 inside the container available on the host machine at port 1001.
+    For example, `1000-1001:2025-2026` or `1000-1001:2025-2026/tcp` will make TCP port 2025 inside the container available on the host machine at TCP port 1000, and TCP port 2026 inside the container available on the host machine at TCP port 1001.

 * An expanded format:
   ```yaml